The Limits of p-Hacking: A Thought Experiment

-Suppose that asset pricing factors are just data mined noise.
-How much data mining is required to produce the more than 300 factors documented by academics?
-This short paper shows that, if 10,000 academics generate 1 factor every minute, it takes 15 million years of full-time data mining.
-This absurd conclusion comes from rigorously pursuing the data mining theory and applying it to data.
-To fit the fat right tail of published t-stats, a pure data mining model implies that the probability of publishing t-stats < 6.0 is ridiculously small, and thus it takes a ridiculous amount of mining to publish a single t-stat.
-These results show that the data mining alone cannot explain the zoo of asset pricing factors.
+Suppose that asset pricing factors are just p-hacked noise.
+How much p-hacking is required to produce the 300 factors documented by academics?
+I show that, if 10,000 academics generate 1 factor every minute, it takes 15 million years of p-hacking.
+This absurd conclusion comes from applying the p-hacking theory to published data.
+To fit the fat right tail of published t-stats, the p-hacking theory requires that the probability of publishing t-stats < 6.0 is infinitesimal.
+Thus it takes a ridiculous amount of p-hacking to publish a single t-stat.
+These results show that p-hacking alone cannot explain the factor zoo.

 Keywords: Stock return anomalies, publication bias, data mining, multiple testing, p-hacking